top of page

 Deploying EXE Applications Using Intune (Multiple Options)

-Before we learn the different methods available for deploying applications to Windows devices, remember that there are two primary types of app installers for Windows: EXE and MSI.
+Before we learn the different options available for deploying EXE applications to Windows devices, remember that there are two primary types of app installers for Windows: EXE and MSI.
 With Intune, you can deploy both of these in addition to Windows Store apps.
 In this blog post, however, we'll focus on the different options for deploying EXE apps.

 Table of Contents